DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

 ### Generating a Random Number

-Let’s start using `rand` to generate a number to guess.
+Let's start using `rand` to generate a number to guess.
 The next step is to update *src/main.rs*, as shown in Listing 2-3.

 **Listing 2-3**: Adding code to generate a random number